 LINCOLN, Feb.
-25 .- (Special Telegram.) -No ballots were taken at the republican to the ton.
-Nickel and tin ore are also row night.
-Senator Martin, however, seized declared to exist in large quantities in the occasion to make a speech on the har-Samos.
-The company will send these ores mony key, announcing that he was about to relinquish his support of Hinshaw, for J. D. Bumberg, a teacher, who recently whom he has been voting from the first, returned here from Guam, reports that and to cast his lot with the Thompson fol- Senator Martin has been voting for Hinhave deep hatred for the Filipinos, and shaw and Crounse and this change to do not like to see them brought to the Thompson and Crounse is looked on as part of a prearranged effort to force the last named combination.
-It is reported that IMITATES THINGS OF NATURE Martin is to carry with him to Thompson the votes of Cain, Crounse, Rohwer and possibly Brown of Otoc.
-When asked if his proposed change from Hinshaw was to be construed as a withdrawal of his own candidacy for United States senator, Mr. Martin said: "I have never considered myself a candidate for tions have been made for the opening of the United States senator and have never sowho have been voting for me have done so voting for me.
-I have not withdrawn my candidacy, because I had put forth no cansure of electing two republicans to the senate at the earliest possible moment and to avoid all chance of duplicating the outcome in Oregon, where democrats were drawn on to make the republican senator with almost an adjournment with no election at all."
+25 .- (Special Telegram.) -No ballots were taken at the republican to relinquish his support of Hinshaw, for J. D. Bumberg, a teacher, who recently whom he has been voting from the first,

+Senator Martin has been voting for Hinof a prearranged effort to force the last named combination.
+It is reported that IMITATES THINGS OF NATURE Martin is to carry with him to Thompson the votes of Cain, Crounse, Rohwer and possibly Brown of Otoe.

+When asked if his proposed change from Hinshaw was to be construed as a withdrawal of his own candidacy for United States senator, Mr. Martin said: "I have never considered myself a candidate for candidacy, because I had put forth no cansure of electing two republicans to the senate at the earliest possible moment and to avoid all chance of duplicating the outcome in Oregon, where democrats were drawn on to make the republican senator with almost an adjournment with no election at all."

 Example of Oregon.

-The breaking of the senatorial deadlock n Oregon formed a general topic of discussion here and is regarded as a favorable lature has taken hardly half that many ballots and has more than twenty days of session yet before it in which to get to an agreement.
-At the same time, in view of the fact that Oregon publicans only secured their senator by an alliance with the democrats, by which eleven democratic votes were con tributed to them, the trick does not apppeal favorably as an example, but the determination is expressed more emphatically than ever to fill the two Nebraska vacancies the county clerk of Hudson county, New with republicans chosen by republican legislative votes.
+The breaking of the senatorial deadlock in Oregon formed a general topic of discussion here and is regarded as a favorable omen for the eventual election of Nebraska's senators before the session ends In Oregon, it is pointed out, the deadlock continued up to the very hour of adjournment and the election was consummated on the fifty-third ballot.
+The Nebraska legislature has taken hardly half that many ballots and has more than twenty days of session yet before it in which to get to an agreement.
+At the same time, in view of the fact that Oregon republicans only secured their senator by an alliance with the democrats, by which eleven democratic votes were contributed to them, the trick does not apppeal favorably as an example, but the determination is expressed more emphatically than ever to fill the two Nebraska vacancies the county clerk of Hudson county, New with republicans chosen by republican legislative votes.

 A Plan to Prevent Deadlocks.